-As a parent and as a family, CAAWS suggests making it a priority to dedicate money for your daughter to play sports and explore different physical activities.
+CWS suggests that parents and families make it a priority to dedicate money for your daughter to play sports and explore different physical activities.
 Whenever possible, take advantage of community sport programs that are free or low-cost.
 When tax season comes, you can also check into fitness tax credits that may be available.

 6. Encourage your daughter to play, coach, and officiate sports and activities.

-CAAWS also suggests that parents encourage their daughters to play, coach, and even officiate different sports and activities.
-Coaching and officiating are great ways to deepen your daughter’s understanding of her favorite sport or activity, as well as build leadership and organizational skills.
+CWS also suggests that parents encourage their daughters to play, coach, and even officiate different sports and activities.
+Coaching and officiating are great ways to deepen your daughter’s understanding of her favourite sport or activity, as well as build leadership and organizational skills.

 7. Teach your daughter about non-traditional sports that she might enjoy.